What You’ll Learn in This Article

 Low Stress Training (LST)

 Low Stress Training (LST), like most training methods, involves bending and tying down stems for maximum yield and light exposure within a finite space.
-The “low stress” element of LST refers to manipulating stem growth in favor of bending to prevent the stress that results from breakage or cutting.
+The “low stress” element of LST refers to manipulating stem growth in favor of extreme bending to prevent the stress that results from breakage or cutting.

 Screen of Green (SCROG)